International Trade Finance: Types, Benefits & How It Works

 The process of financing international trade includes various trading intermediaries such as banks, and other financial institutions to facilitate different financial transactions between importer and exporter.
 They act as third parties and remove the payment & supply risks between buyer and seller.
 The exporter gets the receivables or payment as per the agreement while the importer can extend credit to complete the trade order.

-International trade financing covers a vast range of different types of trade finance products including Letters of Credit, bank guarantee, lending, forfaiting, export credit, and factoring.
+Global trade financing covers a vast range of different types of trade finance products including Letters of Credit, bank guarantee, lending, forfaiting, export credit, and factoring.

 Types of International Trade Finance